 How It Works:

-- Use the video lessons as your primary AP Physics 2 homeschool curriculum or as supplemental material.
+- Use the video lessons as your primary AP Physics 2 exam preparation resource in your homeschool curriculum or as supplemental material.

 - Complete each unit at your own pace.